-Speaking to journalists on the sidelines of a forum on political party financing he insisted the phenomenon is a threat to the country’s democracy.
+Speaking to journalists on the sidelines of a forum on political party financing, he insisted the phenomenon is a threat to the country’s democracy.

 The high cost in campaigning and incessant request for support have raised suspicions of money bags behind major political parties.

-He said “it’s unfortunate that it happens.
+But this, Mr Blay said “it’s unfortunate that it happens.
 All over the world it happens and it happens in Ghana.
 And you can tell that unless you’re near power, it is difficult for your business to prosper, it’s difficult for your business to go on.

 “In that case some people get near power to somehow get their business to go on and we are not happy with that and we think that should change.”

-Mr. Blay insisted that because political parties file tax returns, limited state funding should be made available to parties.
+Mr. Blay insisted that because political parties file tax returns, limited State funding should be made available to parties.

 He said “in a limited way, it should be done but it must be under some conditions.
 It’s not that one would say I’ve formed a political party so come and fund me.
 You should make efforts to maybe be in parliament or have some political representation, have a certain number of political offices etc, then based on that criteria, you could be funded.”

-But the Deputy General Secretary of the NDC, Koku Anyidoho disagreed with the assertion.
+But the Deputy General Secretary of the NDC, Koku Anyidoho, disagreed with the assertion.
 He indicated that “it would leave a lot of questions hanging” taking the task payers money to fund political parties.
 He also questioned that “how would the public take it in the face of economic challenges?”

 Koku Anyidoho said political parties have varied ways of sourcing for funds adding that “individuals at the constituency level or the branch level” make contributions.